Dopetwist/Book-notes-project/README.md

 ## Installation

-On the node terminal, use the command `npm init` to install all dependencies.
+On the node terminal, use the command `npm i` to install all dependencies.

 ## Running the Server
 Use `nodemon index.js` to start the server.